The McClatchy Company

 Acquisition in 2016

-The Herald-Sun is a newspaper based in Durham, North Carolina, that has been serving the community since 1889.
-The publication provides a range of information across various categories, including business, entertainment, living, news, sports, obituaries, opinion, politics, classifieds, and advertisements.
-In addition to its print edition, The Herald-Sun also offers news online and through mobile applications.
-As of December 2016, it operates as a subsidiary of The McClatchy Company.
+The Herald-Sun is a newspaper based in Durham, North Carolina, that has been serving the community since its establishment in 1889.
+The company provides a wide range of information across various categories, including business, entertainment, living, news, sports, obituaries, opinion, politics, classifieds, and advertisements.
+In addition to its print publication, The Herald-Sun also offers news content online and through mobile applications, adapting to the evolving media landscape.
+As of December 2016, The Herald-Sun operates as a subsidiary of The McClatchy Company.

 Topix